biocsuwb/ensemble-binclass/README.md

 7. Perform hyperparameter optimization for classifier algorithm
 8. Construct diagnosis system using the best classifier

-## Example 1 - Construct the predictive model with molecular data by using one of eight basic classifiers
+## Example 1 - Construct the predictive model with molecular data by using one of eight individual classifiers
 ### Load and check correctness of example data
 ```python
 pr = pre.DataPreprocessing()